AI

 ChatGPT fixed code issues Claude couldn’t solve.
 Reddit user Low_Jelly_7126 shared how ChatGPT fixed in 3 lines what Claude couldn’t solve at all.

-Image generation with DALL-E 3 crushes everything else.
+Image generation now uses native GPT-4o/5.2 models instead of DALL-E (which is being deprecated May 2026).
+The results are dramatically better - accurate text rendering, fewer mangled hands, and it understands conversation context.
 Voice mode with camera integration.
 Custom GPTs in their store.
 Canvas for collaborative editing.
 ChatGPT throws features at you like confetti.

 Gemini - the researcher who reads everything